Busways in Brisbane

-Since the mid-1990s, a 27 kilometre bus rapid transit network has been developed in Brisbane, Australia.
-It comprises grade-separated bus-only corridors, complementing the Queensland Rail City network.
-Management of the busway network is the responsibility of TransLink as coordinator of South East Queensland's integrated public transport system.
+The Brisbane Busway network is a bus rapid transit network in Brisbane, Australia.
+The network comprises grade-separated bus-only corridors, complementing the Queensland Rail Citytrain network.
+Management of the busway network is the responsibility of Translink as coordinator of South East Queensland's integrated public transport system.

-The Brisbane busway network currently consists of the South East Busway, Northern Busway and the Eastern Busway and carried over 70 million passengers in 2011.
+The network currently consists of the South East Busway, Northern Busway and Eastern Busway.
+The combined network is the largest adoption of busways as a form of public transport in Australia.
+Patronage has grown to 70 million passengers annually, resulting in reduced traffic congestion and air pollution for the city.

+Network

+The network currently consists of three corridors: